reddmetrics/reddmetrics.github.com/aboutus.md

 		</br>

 		<li><img src="/images/robin.png" height=120 width=120 align=left style="margin: 0px 10px 0px 0px;" />
 			<p><FONT COLOR="#a00">Robin Kraft</FONT> is a founding member of REDD Metrics, specializing in spatial data processing and analysis in the cloud.
-He is a research associate at World Resources Institute and research consultant at the World Bank.
-He has consulted at Resources for the Future and worked on [FORMA](http://www.cgdev.org/forma) with Dan at the Center for Global Development.
+He is a Research Associate at World Resources Institute, and has consulted at the World Bank and Resources for the Future since leaving the Center for Global Development in 2010.
 In a previous professional life Robin was a travel writer in France and music magazine editor in San Francisco.
 He got his Masters in development economics at Sciences Po in Paris and a BA in history at UC Berkeley, and will soon complete a Masters in geography at University of Maryland.</p>
 		</li>
 		</br>